 (2.2) Help new people get connected through a monthly “welcome class” held the same Sunday each month, making it easy to promote.

 (2.3) Keep a focus on getting people connected and in relationships with others, with emphasis on spiritual growth, through volunteer teams and groups.

 (3) Discipleship – After conversion, engage new believers in developing themselves into fully devoted followers of Christ, fueling the church’s growth through an ever-expanding base of growing believers.
 The goal is to grow small group attendance to 50% and volunteer participation to 75% of average weekly adult attendance by the end of 20XX.

 (3.1) Improve the weekend service as a tool for developing believers through significant improvement and investment in teaching and moment creation.

-(3.2) Help new believers understand what it means to follow Christ, beginning to live out the 5G’s through regular Foundations Classes, facilitated by staff and lay leaders and scheduled to accommodate everyone.
+(3.2) Help new believers understand what it means to follow Christ, beginning to live out the 5G’s (Grace, Growth, Groups, Gifts, and Giving) through regular Foundations Classes, facilitated by staff and lay leaders and scheduled to accommodate everyone.

 (3.3) Develop, document, and implement a Donor Development Strategy that continuously increases giving per capita.

 (4) Organizational Effectiveness – Strengthen and enable the church to execute this plan through a focus on leadership development and organizational infrastructure.